cxsmarkchan/cxsmarkchan.github.io/_pages/about.md

 social: true
 ---

-I received my Bachelor's degree from Tsinghua University in July 2014, and I am currently a Ph.D. candidate with Department of Electrical Engineering, Tsinghua University (supervised by Profs.
-Yonghua Song and Jin Lin).
-I am also a research intern at Tencent for recommender systems, and will join Tencent after graduation.
+I am currently a senior researcher at Tencent Incorporation for recommender systems.
+I received my Ph.D. degree in electrical engineering from Tsinghua University in Jul.
+2019(supervised by Profs.
+Yonghua Song and Jin Lin), and Bachelor's degree in electrical engineering from the same university in Jul.
+2014.

 My research interests include machine learning and optimization techniques.
 My Ph.D. work mainly focused on stochastic optimization techniques and their applications to electric power systems.
 Currently, I have been focusing more on machine learning techniques, especially online learning and recommender systems.

-Address: 9-305, East Main Building, Tsinghua University, Beijing 100084, China
+Address: Linghang Building, Haidian District, Beijing 100084, China

 E-mail: cxsmarkchan AT 163 DOT com